aspose-words/Aspose.Words-API-References/english/net/aspose.words/conditionalstyle/_index.md

 Represents special formatting applied to some area of a table with assigned table style.

+To learn more, visit the [Working with Tables](https://docs.aspose.com/words/net/working-with-tables/) documentation article.

 ```csharp
 public sealed class ConditionalStyle
 ```